Tool Features Overview

 }

-• The AI assistant's backend application receives and parses the JSON instruction generated by the model.
+• AI assistant's backend application receives and parses the JSON command.

-• The application executes the corresponding function or calls an external API based on the tool name and parameters in the instruction.
+• Application executes corresponding function or calls external API based on tool name and parameters.

-• Example: The backend program calls the weather query API, passing "Taipei" and "tomorrow" as parameters.
+• Example: Backend calls weather API with "Taipei" and "tomorrow" as parameters.

-• The application returns the results obtained from executing the tool (usually also in JSON format) to the AI assistant's model.
+• Application returns tool execution results (usually in JSON format) to the AI assistant model.

 • Example: